 The 120Ah deep cycle battery worked very well at powering my Engel 35L fridge when combined with the 130W solar panel.
 My only issues with the set up were when I had a few days plus of cloudy weather or rain where I got no solar charging.
 In these cases I would run the engine to charge the secondary battery.
 I also purchased a CTEK MXS10 charger which I used about once a month to top up both batteries to full charge when in caravan parks.

 – The Blue Sea Systems Automatic Charging Relay worked very well without issues.
 I tended to keep it switched to disconnected, using the solar panel as the primary means of charging the secondary battery, and the alternator to charge my starter battery.

 – The LED lights I installed inside and out all worked wonderfully drawing minimal current.
-Only the internal curtesy light was removed due to me hitting my back on it when getting in to bed.
+Only the internal courtesy light was removed due to me hitting my back on it when getting into bed.

 – The front uprated Land Rover Heavy Duty springs worked very well at supporting the extra weight of the bullbar and winch.
 The original rear springs although performing ok, I feel should have been uprated.
 I hit my bumpers many times on rougher terrain.
 I still had a good 100mm clearance front and rear to the bumpers, but the rear still seemed to sag compared to the front.
 For another fully loaded trip I would replace these with something firmer that could reduce the bottoming out.